Assisted Therapy Dog Adoption Program

 From where do you adopt Companion Paws therapy dogs?

-We adopt from rescues and shelters across Canada.
+We adopt through rescues across Canada.
 When we adopt through our Companion Paws Adoption program, we work to search and adopt from rescues within 100 kilometers of where you live to support local rescues across the country.

 Where will training take place for Companion Paws Adoption Dogs?